-- The following qualify as "QIBs": - Any corporation, partnership or other entity (but not an individual) that owns and invests on a consolidated basis \$100 million in the aggregate in securities of non-affiliates (other than bank deposits and loan participations, repurchase agreements and securities subject thereto, and currency, interest rate and commodity swaps); - Registered dealers that own or invest \$10 million of such non-affiliate securities or are engaged in "riskless principal transactions" on behalf of QIBs (to qualify, the QIB must commit to the broker-dealer that the QIB will simultaneously purchase the securities from the broker-dealer); - Any investment company that is part of a "family" that has the same investment adviser and together own \$100 million of such non-affiliate securities; and - Any US or foreign bank or S&L that owns and invests on a consolidated basis \$100 million in such non-affiliate securities and has a net worth of at least \$25 million - Institutional Accredited Investors when these entities meet the \$100 million in securities owned and invested Rule 144A threshold - A QIB can be formed solely for purpose of conducting a Rule 144A transaction
+- Registered dealers that own or invest \$10 million of such non-affiliate securities or are engaged in "riskless principal transactions" on behalf of QIBs (to qualify, the QIB must commit to the broker-dealer that the QIB will simultaneously purchase the securities from the broker-dealer); - Any investment company that is part of a "family" that has the same investment adviser and together own \$100 million of such non-affiliate securities; - Any entity, all the equity owners of which are QIBs, acting for its own account or the accounts of other QIBs; and - Any US or foreign bank or S&L that owns and invests on a consolidated basis \$100 million in such non-affiliate securities and has a net worth of at least \$25 million - A QIB can be formed solely for purpose of conducting a Rule 144A transaction.

-How can a reseller ascertain a person is a QIB?
+How can a Reseller Ascertain a Person is a QIB?

-- A reseller may rely on the following (as long as the information is no more than 16 months old for a domestic entity or 18 months for a foreign entity): - The purchaser's most recent publicly available annual financial statements; - Information filed with the SEC or another government agency or self-regulatory organization; - Information in a recognized securities manual, such as Moody's or S&P; - Certification by the purchaser's chief financial or other executive officer specifying the amount of securities owned and invested as of the end of the purchaser's most recent fiscal year; and - A QIB questionnaire. - The SEC acknowledges that the reseller may use other information to establish a reasonable belief of eligibility. - If alternative procedures are used, these should be documented.
+- A reseller may rely on the following (as long as the information is no more than 16 months old for a domestic entity or 18 months for a foreign entity): - The purchaser's most recent publicly available annual financial statements; - Information filed with the SEC or another government agency or self- regulatory organization; - Information in a recognized securities manual, such as Moody's or S&P; - Certification by the purchaser's chief financial or other executive officer specifying the amount of securities owned and invested as of the end of the purchaser's most recent fiscal year; and - A QIB questionnaire. - The SEC acknowledges that the reseller may use other information to establish a reasonable belief of eligibility. - If alternative procedures are used, these should be documented